tynany/frr_exporter/README.md

       --collector.bgp.peer-types
                             Enable scraping of BGP peer types from peer descriptions (default: disabled).
       --collector.bgp.peer-descriptions
-                            Add the BGP peer description as a label to peer metrics (default: disabled).
+                            Add the BGP peer description as a label to peer metrics. (default: disabled).
+      --collector.bgp.peer-descriptions.plain-text
+                            Use the full text field of the BGP peer description, instead of a JSON formatted description (default: disabled).
       --web.listen-address=":9342"
                             Address on which to expose metrics and web interface.
       --web.telemetry-path="/metrics"